finbarallan/Project-Privacy/privacy/PRIVACY_POLICY.md

 - **Future Opt-outs:** Any future data collection will include clear opt-out mechanisms

 ### EU Users (GDPR)
-For users in the European Union: You have additional rights under GDPR, though we collect minimal data.
-Contact us for any data-related requests.
+For users in the European Union: You have additional rights under GDPR, though Opto collects minimal data.
+Contact me for any data-related requests.

 ## Children's Privacy